3-D Head Model Acquisition

 Traditional scanners have invariably required controlled studio environments and expensive equipment, costing several thousands of dollars.

-Here, a system was developed that uses a single video-camera for the acquisition of an accurate 3-D human head model.
+For my Ph.D.
+Thesis, I developed a system which uses a single video-camera for the acquisition of an accurate 3-D human head model.
 The system is meant for a low-cost, mass application where the general public can capture their own 3-D appearance.
 All is needed is a PC and a (cheap) camera.

 So how does this work?